samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

 ### matrixEngine.java (Matrix Calculation Handler)

 - To perform a 1000x1000 matrix multiplication, firstly, we need to generate the 2 matrixes to get our first iteration.
-Bear in mind we will be doing 3 iterations so to simplify the process, I made a class called `matrixEngine` that will handle everything for us.
+To simplify the process, I made a class called `matrixEngine` that will handle everything for us.

 - The first method `GenerateBaseMatrixes()` will generate our 2 1000x1000 matrixes which we will multiply together.